 - inability to wake up or stay awake

 - sweaty, cold, bluish, or pale skin

-If you live in the United States, there are several organizations that can offer guidance on what your options are, help you find a provider, and assist with covering the costs of an abortion.
+Several U.S. organizations can offer guidance on your options, help you find a provider, and assist with covering the costs of an abortion.

 Information and services